Skip to content

 It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of Chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
 Therefore, Farrar’s Building will make an initial assessment of the complaint and if we feel that the issues raised cannot be satisfactorily resolved through our Complaints Procedure, we will refer you to the Bar Standards Board.

-You can write to the Legal Ombudsman at:
+You can contact the Legal Ombudsman via:

-Call: 0207 611 1444
+• Telephone:: 0207 611 1444

 Confidentiality